Matthew 12:7

 and the rich man.
 The parable

-what fell from the rich man’s table.
-Even the dogs came and licked
+longing to eat what fell from the rich man’s table.
+Even the dogs

 time came when the beggar died and the angels carried him to Abraham’s